Project News

 Low Cost Flood Sensors

-The largest ongoing project within the Flood Coordination Study is the deployment and asset management of 74 Low Cost flood Sensors (LCS) in a seven-county region.
+The largest ongoing project within the Flood Coordination Study is the deployment and asset management of more than 80 Low Cost flood Sensors (LCS) in a seven-county region.
 This is in coordination with the Department of Homeland Security Science and Technology (DHS S&T).
 Tasks include sensor asset management, aiding with sensor installation and technical support, and mapping high-resolution elevations near sensor locations.
 A survey of surrounding sensing areas is complete to establish alert thresholds and improve public data visualization within the OneRain sensor platforms.
 A few sensors are pictured below to show the range of sites that have been chosen for this project.

 low-cost-sensor-lamar-univerisity-1low-cost-sensor-lamar-university-2low-cost-sensor-lamar-university-3